On behalf of The Law Office of Gustavo E. Frances, P.A.

 You have probably forgotten about your spouse’s benefits from the company he or she no longer works for.
-Let your divorce lawyer investigate whether there are any retirement accounts, deferred compensations plans, restricted stock or any other benefits from your spouse’s previous employers.
+Let your divorce lawyer investigate whether there are any retirement accounts, deferred compensations plans, restricted stock, or any other benefits from your spouse’s previous employers.

-Collections and memorabilia
+Collections and Memorabilia

 This goes well beyond the paintings in your house and art collections.
 Whether they are displayed in your house or collect dust in storage, there could be tons of valuable assets, including but not limited to books, wines, classic cars, comic books, antiques, stamps, rare gold and silver coins, sports memorabilia, and many others.
 In some cases, these items can be worth thousands of dollars or even more.

-Although not many married couples in Florida have those, it is nonetheless important to investigate whether or not your spouse has any trademarks, patents, copyrights and royalty rights that could bring a substantial amount of money.
-Just because intellectual property has not generated much money during the marriage, it does not mean that they will never generate any income.
+Although not many married couples in Florida have those, it is nonetheless important to investigate whether or not your spouse has any trademarks, patents, copyrights, and royalty rights that could bring a substantial amount of money.
+Just because the intellectual property has not generated much money during the marriage, it does not mean that they will never generate any income.

 Even though home furnishing seems like one of the first assets you would divide in your divorce, surprisingly, many couples forget about it as they focus too much on the home itself.
 Depending on the size of your home and how much you have invested into home furnishing throughout the marriage, the home furnishing could be worth tens or hundreds of thousands of dollars or even more.

-Money loaned to others
+Money Loaned to Others

-Even an experienced property division lawyer in Fort Lauderdale can forget about this one, but our skilled lawyers at the Law Office of Gustavo E. Frances, P.A., always remember about it.
+Even an experienced property division attorney in Fort Lauderdale can forget about this one, but our skilled lawyers at The Law Office of Gustavo E. Frances, P.A., always remember about it.
 For example, let’s assume that your spouse loaned someone $50,000 during your marriage.
 And let’s assume that you are getting divorced before that someone pays back the amount.
-You need to make it clear in the divorce settlement agreement that the money that will paid back to your spouse after the divorce is subject to division.
+You need to make it clear in the divorce settlement agreement that the money that will be paid back to your spouse after the divorce is subject to division.

 You may not know much about animals or pets that your spouse cares so much about, but even a dog can be worth thousands of dollars.
 Other animals, like horses, can also be valuable assets.